pH7Software/.github/profile/README.md

 ### pH7CMS is not your typical Web Dating Builder!

-_Launch the Best Social Dating Service based on your Innovative & Unique Ideas in a few clicks with our unique enterprise level CMS specifically designed for social dating web apps._
+_Launch the Best Social Dating Service based on your Innovative & Unique Ideas in a few clicks with pH7Builder.
+A enterprise-grade CMS specifically designed for Social Dating Web apps and community platform prototypes._

 __Let's create the "Social Dating" app your users want 😍__